 However, while reading fellow blogger's monthly net worth updates it dawned on me…how many people spend time planning their retirement?
 Do you look at your 401k at least once a week?
 How about your checking account and watching for overdrafts or unauthorized charges?

 In my own life over the last year I'd probably say I spend about 4-6 hours per year planning/reviewing/modifying my retirement.
 I'd probably say that I'm above the norm when it comes to that area.
 I would think that 1 hour per month or 12 hours per year would be a great minimum to start with, because how important retirement should be to everyone.
 So I've got some room to improve! :)

 - Re-balance Your Portfolio – re-balancing is kinda like telling your DVR, “I no longer want to watch that show, so stop recording it“.
-In my mind this again takes 5 minutes, but saves tons of recording time and space on my DVR.
-With re-balancing it is a opportunity to say “I would like to lower my bond exposure“or “I’m getting close to retirement so I may want to have no stocks in my portfolio”.
-Over time certain funds will outperform others, and it’s important to revisit this at least once a year.
+In my mind, this again takes 5 minutes but saves tons of recording time and space on my DVR.
+With re-balancing, it is an opportunity to say “I would like to lower my bond exposure“or “I'm getting close to retirement so I may want to have no stocks in my portfolio”.
+Over time certain funds will outperform others, and it's important to revisit this at least once a year.

 - Chart If You Are On Track – I love how my DVR has a guide and shows me what programs are coming up, and what will be recorded.
 With your own retirement it is extremely helpful to take the time to see if you are on track.
 By J$ and DINKs taking the time each month this undoubtedly helps them monthly review their spending, savings, and overall retirement picture.
 With most planning tools (excel) :) this takes a lot of manual labor, but there a lot of online tools that will help in this area (like Quicken).
 Take the time to chart your progress (or digress), and it will help keep you on track.